Percolation on dense random graphs with given degrees: Introduction

 \paragraph{Notation and terminology.} Given $f,g: \mathbb N\to \mathbb N$, we say that $f(n)\ll g(n)$ (or $f(n) = o(g(n))$, or $g(n)\gg f(n)$) if, for any $\eps>0$, there exists $n_\eps\in \mathbb N$ such that $f(n)\leq \eps g(n)$ for all $n\geq n_\eps$.

 In this paper all graphs are simple (that is, without loops and multiple edges) unless explicitly stated otherwise.
 For a graph $G = (V,E)$, we call $|V|$ the \emph{order} of $G$ and we call $|E|$ the \emph{size} of $G$.
+For the sake of convenience, below we will sometimes talk about oriented edges $uv$, that is, we assume that the edge is oriented from $u$ to $v$ (although our graphs remain undirected).
 We also denote by $L_1(G)$ the order of a largest component in $G$.
 For a vertex $v\in V$, we denote by $d_G(v)$, or simply $d(v)$, the degree of $v$ in $G$.